cacophony-wj/LeS/README.md

 **Could not download x:**

 If a mod updated and the old files got deleted, it is impossible to download them.
-In this case just wait till I update the Modlist.
+In this case just wait till the modlist receives an update.

 **x is not a whitelisted download:**

-This can happen when I update the modlist.
+This can happen when update the modlist receives an update.
 Check if a new update to the modlist is available and wait if there is none.

 **Wabbajack could not find my game folder:**